Finding Their Way in the New World

 Their journey was rough and quite trying.
 They tossed and rocked for weeks, as food spoiled, water became foul, and people got sick.

-Perversely, the Captain of the Rose put them ashore on a deserted shoreline not unlike the present-day Curtis Point instead of Salem Harbor.
+Perversely, the father/son captains of the John & Dorothy and Rose put them ashore on a deserted shoreline not unlike the present-day Curtis Point instead of Salem Harbor.
 There was not much on those shores to greet them when they arrived.
 It was just a rocky shore perhaps 10 meters wide and abutted the wild of the New World.

 William and Anne and family arrive on the shores of the New World

 “Here’s another fine mess you’ve gotten us into Will,” Anne said.
 “I’ve never seen so many trees!
 We’ve not ever had to deal with this before.
-The Rose has sailed off so we cannot go back!
+The ships have sailed off so we cannot go back!
 How are we to find our way?”

 What, you may ask, are they staring at?
 The great forests of the New World are standing sentinel, guarding against these new invaders.